pyroll-project/pyroll-docs/docs/core/units/roll_pass/grooves/boxes.md

 ## The Box Groove

 The {py:class}`BoxGroove` class represents a rectangular shaped groove as shown in the figure.
-For wear reasons, the flanks a typically inclined by a small angle.
+For wear reasons, the flanks are typically inclined by a small angle.

 ![box groove geometry](/img/box.svg)